bravetechnologycoop/BraveSensor/README.md

 `kubectl create secret generic <your-secret-name> --from-env-file=<path-to-env-file>`

-### Altering a secret after it's been created
+### Altering a secret values after it's been created
-If there are any changes to environment variables, the corresponding Kubernetes secret objects must be changed too.
+If there are any changes to environment variables values, the corresponding Kubernetes secret objects must be changed too.

 To update a Kubernetes secret use the command:
 `kubectl edit secret <name-of-your-secret>`